De Casteljau's algorithm

 In the mathematical field of numerical analysis, De Casteljau's algorithm is a recursive method to evaluate polynomials in Bernstein form or Bézier curves, named after its inventor Paul de Casteljau.
 De Casteljau's algorithm can also be used to split a single Bézier curve into two Bézier curves at an arbitrary parameter value.

-Although the algorithm is slower for most architectures when compared with the direct approach, it is more numerically stable.
+The algorithm is numerically stable when compared to direct evaluation of polynomials.
+The computational complexity of this algorithm is $O(d n^2)$, where d is the number of dimensions, and n is the number of control points.
+There exist faster alternatives.